 Dive into your holiday by visiting Queenstown’s pool complex complete with two hydro-slides and a lazy river.
 Mum and dad can relax in the adult only hot pool, or keep the fitness levels up in the lap pool while keeping a close eye on the kids.
 If you’re visiting in summer, the Arrowtown outdoor swimming pool opens early December through to late February.

 Take a day trip to Arrowtown, and have a go gold-panning on the Arrow River, you never know what you might find!
-Visit the Lakes District Museum and the Chinese Village for a bit of history, and shop at the many child friendly stores including the sweet and ice cream shops for free tastings.
+Visit the Lakes District Museum and the Chinese Village for a bit of history, and shop at the many child friendly stores including The Remarkables Sweet Shop and Patagonia Chocolates & Ice Creamery for free tastings.

-Enjoy takeaway dinner on the beach, with fish and chips, gourmet burgers, pizza and many other takeaway restaurants available downtown, you’re spoiled for choice in Queenstown.
+Enjoy a takeaway dinner on the beach, with fish and chips, gourmet burgers, Japanese, pizza and many other takeaway restaurants available downtown, you’re spoiled for choice in Queenstown.

 Did you know there are two working farms in Queenstown that you can visit and experience real South Island rural life?
 Both are accessed by boat, making the trips at least a half day activity.
 There’s also a birdlife park located right in the heart of Queenstown, where you might be lucky enough to spot a kiwi, as well as 30 other species of animals.